ACH Transfer Online Free: Where to Send and Receive at $0

 Apple Cash.
 Standard transfer is free, 1 to 3 business days.
 Instant transfer is 1.5%.

 For regular money movement, Zelle wins on speed and price because it usually settles instantly without the 1-to-3-day wait.
+For a broader look at the options, see our breakdown of money transfer methods compared.

 Free online ACH for small business